 Charlotte truly believed the knowledge of God, AKA the Bible should be the primary and most important knowledge.
 The three-part idea of this method is that education is an “Atmosphere” a “Discipline” and “Life”.

 Charlotte Mason is to inspire a love of learning and knowledge.
 This is a delight-filled way to learn and to teach.
 I know the more I learn about it, the more I want to add more in.
 You can learn way more than what I could ever tell you about the Charlotte Mason lifestyle from the brilliant Leah Boden.
 Be sure to follow her on Periscope she does the most amazing show called The Charlotte Mason Show.
 Also, SimplyCharlotteMason.com is an amazing resource.
-Check into Ambleside.org which is a free online Charlotte Mason Curriculum (for lack of a better word).
+Check into Ambleside.org which is a free online Charlotte Mason Curriculum.

 Here are some more materials that will help you get started with Charlotte Mason.